groton-school/course-planning-tool/schema/queries/historical-enrollment.md

 ![Screenshot](../../images/schema-historical-enrollment-filters.png)

-The Department ID values where identified using the SKY API endpoint reference for Academic Departments.
+The Department ID values where identified using the SKY API endpoint reference for Academic Departments, excluding several _non_-academic departments.

+Note that the `Course Term.School Year` filter needs to be updated annually.
+It only needs to capture the current year and the three years previous, so that current 5th formers can plan for 6th form (6th formers do not need further planning).

 ## Order By